google/WebFundamentals/src/content/en/updates/2015/08/google-s-web-tools-in-one-place.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: We've moved into our shiny new home at <a href='/web/tools/chrome-devtools'>developers.google.com/web/tools/chrome-devtools</a> and have great new tutorials and tips for you.
+description: We've moved into our shiny new home at developers.google.com/web/tools/chrome-devtools and have great new tutorials and tips for you.

 {# wf_updated_on: 2015-08-06 #}
 {# wf_published_on: 2015-08-06 #}